IPGeolocation/ip-geolocation-api-java-sdk/README.md

     }
 }
 ```

-**Note on Hostname Parameters**
+> [!NOTE]

-The IP Geolocation API supports hostname lookup for all paid subscriptions.
+> The IP Geolocation API supports hostname lookup for all paid subscriptions.
 However, this is not included by default.
 To enable hostname resolution, use the `include` parameter with one of the following options:
+>

-- `hostname`: Performs a quick lookup using the internal hostname database.
+> - `hostname`: Performs a quick lookup using the internal hostname database.
 If no match is found, the IP is returned as-is.
 This is fast but may produce incomplete results.
-- `liveHostname`: Queries live sources for accurate hostname resolution.
+> - `liveHostname`: Queries live sources for accurate hostname resolution.
 This may increase response time.
-- `hostnameFallbackLive`: Attempts the internal database first, and falls back to live sources if no result is found.
+> - `hostnameFallbackLive`: Attempts the internal database first, and falls back to live sources if no result is found.
 This option provides a balance of speed and reliability.

-### 3. Advanced Plan Examples
+### Advanced Plan Examples
 #### Include DMA, Abuse and Security

 ```java